 For a month, we experimented sharing what we felt grateful for with our circle of friends.
 We immediately felt more peace, joy and connection.
 Gratitude Blooming is our offering to the world, a set of 39 mindful reflection cards which guide you back to yourself to bring a moment of peace, clarity and encouragement amidst a busy, hectic day.

 We combined our passions around art, nature, positive psychology and self-reflection to create the Gratitude Blooming experience, a simple way for people to take a pause and make a meaningful connection with themselves and with others: loved ones, co-workers, and even strangers on the street.

 Gratitude Blooming is a physical reminder from nature to slow down, release old patterns of seeing the world and cultivate new perspectives and appreciation of the beauty that is often already present in the ordinary moments of our lives.

 in your community

-We believe we can create a kinder, healthier, more authentically connected world through the powerful practice of gratitude.
+We can create a kinder, healthier, more authentically connected world through the powerful practice of gratitude.

-With the Gratitude Blooming cards, you can develop a regular gratitude practice for yourself, and also share your wisdom and insights with your loved ones, your colleagues and community.
-The artwork and reflection prompts are good conversation starters and can help create meaningful connections at any event, gathering or meeting.
+With the Gratitude Blooming cards, you can develop a regular gratitude practice for yourself, and also share wisdom and insights with loved ones, colleagues and your community.
+The artwork and reflection prompts are good conversation starters and can spark meaningful connections at events, gatherings or meetings.

 I try reflecting on things I’m grateful for throughout the week (I’ve never been good at morning gratitude journaling), so these cards are an awesome way to reinforce my intentions.
 I like that the words on the cards aren’t cheesy or fluffy–they evoke a lot of awareness and exploration into my deeper thought patterns each day, especially in noticing my reactions to words like “Sorrow”, “Discovery”, “What do you really see”.